 - Respect the rules of the road, in particular statutory requirements under the Highway Traffic Act.
 All bikes must have bells on them – this is mandatory for the Bike Rally and is also the law!

 - Don’t coast past stop signs.
+A full stop with a foot on the road is mandatory!
 Most accidents happen at intersections – never assume that the way is clear or that cars will see you.

 - When stopped at an intersection, don’t block traffic by bunching up in the right lane – line up single file to allow cars to get around you.
 If you are going straight through an intersection and there is a right turn lane (or off/on ramp), shoulder check, signal your intentions, and steer steadily into the through lane.
 Once in the lane, stay close to the lane markings on your right.